Tell us about your history, where you came from, what makes you tick?

-I was always a sporty kid, i used to do really well in track and I also competed in the districts and state titles for cross country.
-I was also on the school Touch Football team.
+I was always a sporty kid, i used to do really well in track and I also competed in the districts and state titles for cross country, as well as being on the school Touch Football team.

 When i was 18 (and no longer had school sports to keep me active) I started looking for something else to do.
 I tried going to general gyms but found i got quite bored…..they weren’t for me.

 I then moved to the Gold Coast, where I found a personal trainer who focused on boxing and was right next to my work.
-I started that for a short while and really loved it.
+I did boxing for a short while and really loved it.
 But then after being a typical 18/19 year old I had a bit of a break to live the party life!

 You are a fighter and business owner, how did you find your way onto this path?

-A lot of the time i was working 12 hour days I started to get really unhappy and every day I started to dread going to work, when prior to that i absolutely loved my job!
+A lot of the time i was working 12 hour days – I started to get really unhappy and every day I started to dread going to work, when prior to this, I absolutely loved my job!

-Right there and then, I just made the decision to quit – i had no back up plan, no idea what i was going to do – all i thought about was the fact i wanted to train and fight.
+Right then and there, I just made the decision to quit – I had no back up plan, no idea what I was going to do – all I thought about was the fact I wanted to train and fight.

-I got a part time job which was supposed to just be a simple reception type role, but quickly started turning into an IT role (once they found out my backgroudn) so when I kept getting asked to do things not within the scope of what i was hired to do, which I was beginning to get annoyed at.
+I got a part time job, which was supposed to just be a simple reception type role, but quickly started turning into an IT role (once they found out my backgroudn) so when I kept getting asked to do things that were not within the scope of what I was hired to do, which I was beginning to get annoyed at.

-At around this same time I was training and looking for my 2nd fight after quite a few last minute pull outs and not being able to find matches, I could see the opportunity to help with my mixed IT background and the awesome network i’d developed within the Muay Thai community.
+At around this same time I was training and looking for my 2nd fight.
+After quite a few last minute pull outs and not being able to find matches, I could see the opportunity to help the industry with my IT background mixed with the awesome network i’d started to develop within the Muay Thai community.

-I got told about a government program that took you through a business management course with paid assistance – this allowed me to start NRF back in 2012 and where I also came up with the first plan to get my FightSys Gym Management System underway.
+I got told about a government program that took you through a business management course, with paid assistance – this is what allowed me to start NRF back in 2012 and where I also first came up with the my business plan to get my FightSys Gym Management System underway.

-A) I got to work for my 2 good friends Richie & Melissa Walsh
+A) I got to work for my 2 good life long friends Richie & Melissa Walsh

 B) I got to be surrounded by Muay Thai EVERY DAY!